 Continues the study of integration, emphasizing applications and special techniques.
 Students work with algebraic and transcendental functions.
 Fulfills the quantitative or symbolic reasoning course requirement at BC.
-Prerequisite: MATH& 151 or higher, with a C or better.
+Prerequisite: Placement by assessment, or MATH& 151 with a C or better.

 After completing this class, students should be able to:

 - Explain what a definite integral represents both geometrically and formally.

 - Model and use the ideas of integration to solve applied problems.

 - Apply the Fundamental Theorem of Calculus to evaluate definite integrals.

 - Select and apply integration techniques to calculate antiderivatives of functions.

 - Model position/velocity/acceleration and exponential growth/decay problems with differential equations and to solve those differential equations.

 - Implement numerical methods to approximate the values of definite integrals.